How to Get Equity Out of Your Home Without Refinancing | 2025

 • Loan limits: The homeowner’s age, home value, and current interest rates all have an impact on the amount that is available for borrowing, which potentially restricts access to the full equity value.

-Due to its high costs and potential to deplete home equity, consider a reverse mortgage only as a last resort for cash in retirement.
+Due to its high costs and potential to deplete home equity, it not typically the cheapest way to get equity out of a house.
+Therefore, consider a reverse mortgage only as a last resort for cash in retirement.
 It’s most appropriate for those without alternative financial resources, as it can substantially affect your financial legacy and reduce inheritance for heirs.

 7. Personal loans